asjadnaqvi/stata-sankey/README.md

 ## Change log

 **v1.31 (04 Apr 2023)**
-- Fix the color of categories. v1.3 was resulting in wrong color assignments.
+- Fixed the color of categories.
+Previous version was resulting in wrong color assignments.

 **v1.3 (26 Feb 2023)**
 - Node bundling added which align nodes in front of each other.
 This looks better especially if flows are passing through certain nodes.